 Brian Scott is a farmer in northwest Indiana with his dad and grandpa on 2,300 acres of land, where they raise corn, soybeans, popcorn, and wheat.
 Scott is a Purdue Ag Alumni with a Bachelor’s degree in Soil and Crop Management, and his current passion is precision agriculture.
 His family employs biotechnology, and because it is a hot topic, he advocates for it openly.
-Through his blog and guest articles on other sites such as CNN’s Eatocracy, he writes about the specifics of his contract with Monsanto and debunks myths about how farmers are “slaves” to big corporations.
+Through his blog and guest articles on other sites such as CNN’s Eatocracy, he writes about technology use agreements farmers choose to sign and debunks myths about how farmers are “slaves” to big corporations.

 From this Expert

 Q: Since GMO crops do not reproduce, and you have to always use GM seeds, and since GM crops affect and contaminate Organic crops, wouldnt it be possible that we eventually destroy Organic foods, nature, Animals and human as we know them.
 Knowing that...

 Answered By: Brian Scott, Farmer, Tuesday, 10/18/2016 12:31 pm